exercism/csharp/exercises/concept/log-analysis/.docs/instructions.md

 - `WARNING`
 - `ERROR`

-You have three tasks, each of which will take a log line and ask you to do something with it.
+You have several tasks, each of which will take a log line and ask you to do something with it.

 ## 1. Implement the extension method SubstringAfter